fribyte-code/mso-website/README.md

 ```

 3. Change the USE_DB_TYPE value to postgres

-4. Run `python manage.py migrate` if necessary
-5. Run the server with `python manage.py runserver` to see the communal changes
+4. Run the server with `python manage.py runserver` to see the communal changes

 When developing, it is recommended to use sqlite (change the value of USE_DB_TYPE to sqlite).
 When you are done change to postgres, migrate if necessary, and run the server to see your changes among the communal changes.